tomvalorsa/python-course/session-0.md

   for row in csvData:
     jobNumber = row['Job Number']
     debt = row['Debt']
-    # Replace the code below with your magic
+    # Replace the code below with your magic, the line below only prints out the line
     print(jobNumber, debt)
 ```